Information on cabling - SmartRelay 3 system

 - Increase the cable cross-section.

-You can use the form to calculate sparkover for copper cabling.
-The form takes into account the maximum length which is calculated based on the voltage drop.
-It does not check any other sources of interference such as transfer resistances or electromagnetic interference fields, which limit the maximum cable length to 300 m.
+You can use the form to provide a rough estimate for copper cables.
+The form takes into account the maximum cable length resulting from the voltage drop.
+It does not test for other interferences such as transition resistances or electromagnetic interference fields that limit the maximum cable length to 300 m.
 The following formula is used:

-The result is the maximum length, which is calculated based on the voltage drop.
-This length comprises a forward and return path.
-You should use an own power supply unit to increase operational reliability if the cable is more than 75% of the maximum calculated length.
+The result is the maximum cable length resulting from the voltage drop.
+This length comprises both the outward and return path.
+To increase operational reliability, you should use a separate power supply unit for the reader from 75% of the maximum calculated length.

 Value | Explanation |